fwjmath/assorted-tamari/README.md

 ## TODO

-- Add more objects (alpha-non-crossing partitions, lattice paths)
+- Add more objects (alpha-non-crossing partitions)
 - Random generation (hard, may be slow)